 Can Guinea Pigs Eat Brussels Sprouts?
 (How Much is Safe?)

 Brussels sprouts are a healthy dinner veggie in many households.
 They are full of nutrients and antioxidants that can improve your health and keep your body in great shape.
-But is it safe to feed brussels sprouts to guinea pigs as well?
-Let’s find out!
+But is it safe to feed Brussels sprouts to guinea pigs as well?

-Guinea pigs can eat brussels sprouts in moderation.
-This cruciferous veggie can cause gas and bloat, so introduce it into the diet gradually.
+As a general rule, guinea pigs can eat Brussels sprouts in moderation.
+However, this cruciferous veggie can cause gas and bloat, so be sure to introduce it into the diet gradually.

 Brussels sprouts can be healthy when fed in the correct quantity, but there are a few drawbacks and precautions you should know first.